Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 Temperatures can fall below freezing in the morning and at night in regions over 3,000 meters.

-The fall season, from September to November, is also ideal for trekking around Everest Base Camp and other Himalayan places.
+The fall season, from September to November, is ideal for trekking around Himalayan areas.
 The days are often clear with magnificent views, and it is a good time to climb the mountain, albeit it is considerably colder in the fall season, with intense cold in the mornings and at night when daylight is much shorter.

 Local Culture and Religion in the Everest Base Camp Area